governance-game/governance-game/README.md

 ## Versioning

 We use [Semantic Versioning](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/publiccode/govgame/tags).
+For the versions available, see the [tags on this repository](https://github.com/publiccode/govgame/tags) and [change log](CHANGELOG.md).

 ## Authors